 One of the key decisions to make when undertaking remote sensing of vegetation is the choice of VI to use.
 Over the course of this thesis there have been advancements in sensor technology, notably the miniaturisation and cost reduction of multi spectral cameras.
 As UAS are limited by the weight they can fly with the miniaturisation has been the most significant factor for their increased usage.
 Initially in the first field season (2015) a modified GoPro was used, primarily because of its size rather than its well-documented usage in agricultural mapping.
-This limited the spectral information which we were able to obtain, preventing a full analysis of VI usage.
+(Goli et al., 2015) This limited the spectral information which we were able to obtain, preventing a full analysis of VI usage.
 To our knowledge we were the first academics to implement the multispectral Sequoia sensor with calibrated spectral channels in the subsequent field seasons.
 This relatively low cost sensor with identical dimensions to the GoPro, allowed us to capture greater amounts of high quality data, thus allowing a full examination of VI for our objectives.
-Future developments of sensor technology I believe we will see an increase in spectral resolution and the inclusion of more spectral.
+Future developments of sensor technology, I believe will see an increase in spectral resolution and the inclusion of more spectral frequency.
 Future directions of research in this area could be to focus on hyperspectral imaging systems in a lab environment.
 This would allow wheat and black-grass to be cultivated and then imaged in highly controlled settings.
 Potentially a spectral band could then be identified that is able to distinguish between the weed and crop with high levels of accuracy.
 These bands could then be incorporated into UAS appropriate sensor to create a black-grass mapping sensor.